princenarula222/People-Counting/README.md

 # Training the model
 Run 'regress_SHT.py'.
-After training, model architecture and weights are saved in the 'model' folder.
+After training, model architecture and weights are saved in the 'model'(model/) folder.
 In addition, 'predictions_B_SHT.mat' file for test data is extracted in 'data'(data/) folder which is needed for testing and evaluating the model.

 # Using the saved trained model for extracting prediction file